Joalor64GH/NewBruhAdventure/README.md

 # Bruh Adventure

-`The project will change into using RPG Maker MV instead, im sorry`
+`The project may now continue using Haxe, sorry again`

 A Adventure Game, _'bruhhhhh'_